Credits and bibliography

 My perception of how I have come to know and understand the things I suppose I do begins (though it does not end) with what I've heard by word of mouth.
 The foundation of that is what my teachers and lecturers told me (I have copious notes, and understand them: but my mind (like, now, my website) contains its own digest of what I learned).
 I have been remembered (thanks, Nigel Hubbard ;^) for interrupting my teachers (and lecturers): and my interruptions have generally been my best attempt at checking that I really have understood the ramifications of what's been said.
 By that means I got more mileage out of my teachers – though it exasperated some.

 When the teacher really didn't understand the subject he'd introduced, such questioning at least ensured that I and my classmates knew we had to learn the lesson ourselves.
 Ben Slocock had read The Text (blessed is the text, for it is available even to the badly-taught) before-times and understood it to some degree: by addressing himself to my tiresome questions he unknotted what he did not understand until he did; and either in the process or thereafter explained the matter (revised) until we mutually trusted that we had no further objections of significance.
 Leaving the class to do that doesn't count as teaching – but a class which manages to do it has learned much by doing it.
-Giving Ben and I the chance to learn that for ourselves is about as much as that teacher did for us: but our other teachers more than made up for his deficiencies, and that one lesson – well, we'd never have learned it otherwise.
-The same story also leaves at least one fellow pupil among the credits – Ben taught me my first lesson in partial differentiation, and no-one since has taught it me better, at least not until I set out to teach myself ;^)
+Giving Ben and I the chance to learn that for ourselves was one of the better things that teacher did for us: we had other teachers who did better, but that one lesson – well, we'd never have learned it otherwise.
+The same story also leaves at least one fellow pupil among the credits – Ben taught me my first lesson in partial differentiation, and no-one since has taught it me better (at least not until I set out to teach myself ;^)

 I think there was a lecturer who reminded me of the same lesson, but I'll not try to remember.
 Another taught me a subtler lesson – he knew he couldn't teach, but holding the kind of post he did, as a researcher, meant having to lecture; which meant he lectured the (actually rather important) course that was so unglamorous that no-one wanted to teach it.
 He didn't want to lecture any of the other courses either, though: so he got that one; and did a creditable job, given his talents.
 The bureaucracy forces another decent soul to do a job he knows he does poorly.
 At least his notes are thorough: I'm confident he told us a clear enough story that I can work out what it means if I must.